Tropical Storm Nicole topples beachfront homes into ocean

 “These were the tall high-rises.
 So the people who wouldn’t leave, they were physically forcing them out because it’s not safe,” Goodrich said.
 “I’m concerned for the infrastructure of the area right now because once the seawalls are gone, they’re not going to just let people go back in … there will be a lot of people displaced for a while.”

-Authorities had warned that Nicole’s storm surge could further erode many beaches hit by Hurricane Ian in September.
-The rare November hurricane prompted officials to shut down airports and theme parks and order evacuations in areas that included former President Donald Trump’s Mar-a-Lago club.
+Authorities had warned that Nicole’s storm surge could further erode many beaches.
+The rare November hurricane prompted officials to shut down airports and theme parks and order evacuations.

 Nicole made landfall as a Category 1 hurricane at about 3 a.m.
 Thursday near Vero Beach, but caused no significant damage there, officials said Thursday.
 The brunt of the storm hit north of its center.
-By 10 a.m., Nicole’s maximum sustained winds were down to 50 mph (85 kph), the Miami-based center said.
-The storm was centered between Tampa and Orlando, moving west-northwest near 16 mph (26 kph).
+By 10 a.m., Nicole’s maximum sustained winds were down to 50 mph (85 kph), centered between Tampa and Orlando, moving west-northwest near 16 mph (26 kph).

-The storm left south Florida sunny and calm as it moved north, but could dump as much as 6 inches (15 centimeters) of rain over Blue Ridge Mountains by Friday, the hurricane center said.
-Flash and urban flooding will be possible, along with renewed river rises on the St. Johns River, across the Florida Peninsula.
-Heavy rainfall will spread northward into the eastern Ohio Valley, Mid-Atlantic, and New England through Saturday.
+The storm left south Florida sunny and calm as it moved up the peninsula, but could dump as much as 6 inches (15 centimeters) of rain over Blue Ridge Mountains by Friday, the hurricane center said.
+Flash and urban flooding will be possible as the rain spreads into the eastern Ohio Valley, Mid-Atlantic, and New England through Saturday.

-Nicole became a hurricane Wednesday evening as it slammed into Grand Bahama Island.
-It was the first to hit the Bahamas since Hurricane Dorian, a Category 5 storm that devastated the archipelago in 2019.
+Nicole was the first hurricane to hit the Bahamas since Hurricane Dorian, a Category 5 storm that devastated the archipelago in 2019.
 For storm-weary Floridians, it is only the third November hurricane to hit their shores since recordkeeping began in 1853.

-Forty-five of Florida’s 67 counties were under a state of emergency declaration.
-President Joe Biden also approved an emergency declaration for the Seminole Tribe of Florida, ordering federal help for the tribal nation, many of whose members live on six reservations around the state.
+Forty-five of Florida’s 67 counties were under a state of emergency.
+President Joe Biden also approved an emergency declaration for the Seminole Tribe of Florida, ordering federal help for the tribal nation.
+Many Seminoles live on six reservations around the state.
 The tribe also owns the Hard Rock Cafe franchise, with several of its hotels and casinos in Nicole’s path.

 Gov. Ron DeSantis said at a Thursday news conference in Tallahassee that about 333,000 electric customers were without power at mid-morning, about 2.9% of the state’s total.
 DeSantis said there were 17,000 electric linemen ready to begin restoring power and that numerous other assets including rescue boats and vehicles will be deployed as needed.